Om word bound: The meaning of Om

 Heavenly Limericks about Goddesses

 Men of letters, lovers of limericks, fashioners of fine phrase, oh how I adore thee.
-As I contemplate the likes of Hawthorne and Nabokov, my limerick scratching fingers tremble before me.
+As I contemplate the likes of Hawthorne and Nabokov, my limerick-scratching fingers tremble before me.
 I must ask myself whether I’m worthy.

 But worthy or not, a rhymer’s gotta rhyme.
 So here’s a little tribute to some of America’s greatest poets and novelists.